3DBAG/3dbag-docs/docs/en/delivery/webservices.md

 The base URL of the 3DBAG API is [api.3dbag.nl](https://api.3dbag.nl) and more information about the available endpoints can be found on its [embedded documentation page](https://api.3dbag.nl/api.html).
 As opposed to the 2D webservices described above, the 3DBAG API returns 3D geometries.
 It can be used to retrieve [a single building](https://api.3dbag.nl/collections/pand/items/NL.IMBAG.Pand.1655100000500568) (using the BAG `identificatie` code) or [all buildings within a certain bounding box](https://api.3dbag.nl//collections/pand/items?bbox=75900.011,447000.034,76000.011,447200.034) with all the available attributes in [CityJSONFeature objects](https://www.cityjson.org/specs/2.0.0/#text-sequences-and-streaming-with-cityjsonfeature).

- The 3D API returns a sequence of CityJSONFeature objects which can be stored in a [CityJSONSeq](https://www.cityjson.org/cityjsonseq/) file with the suffix `city.jsonl`, using the python snippet below:
+ The 3D API returns a sequence of CityJSONFeature objects which can be saved in a [CityJSONSeq](https://www.cityjson.org/cityjsonseq/) file with the `city.jsonl` extension, using the Python snippet below:

 ```python
 import urllib.request